-Classes, held four days a week in the evening, are offered at different levels of language ability and prepare students for adult basic education or high school equivalency exams.
+Classes are currently being held virtually four days a week at three different levels of language ability.
+The classes prepare students for adult basic education or high school equivalency exams.
 To recruit students, the program partners with diplomatic missions, Catholic Charities, and other community organizations serving immigrant populations.
 Classes and textbooks are offered to participants at no charge.
 Teacher salaries are also included in the grant; all teachers have a master’s degree or higher and experience teaching adult learners.

 “I was really fortunate to find this program,” wrote participant Miguelina Abreu.
 “I researched different programs, but they all had a waiting period of six to eight months to start the classes.
 St. John’s University opened its doors right away.
 This program not only teaches us English, but also offers workshops taught by University professors on different topics, from immigration to how to use e-mail correctly.”

 These workshops, taught by University faculty, are unique to the St. John’s program.
 Students are also encouraged to attend CLACS’ Annual Immigration Conference, where distinguished scholars from various disciplines, diplomats from diverse parts of the world, and community leaders discuss topics related to social justice and human rights, education and healthcare issues, government policies, and immigrant stories and identities in literature and art.